badsector666/genesis/README.md

 to make while ensuring that this decision is profitable.

 It implements two main methods to prevent wrong decisions:
-- A stop-loss system used to prevent the bot for keeping its position too long.
+- A stop-loss system used to prevent the bot for keeping its position too long ([Trailing stop loss ~20%](https://www.quant-investing.com/blog/truths-about-stop-losses-that-nobody-wants-to-believe)).
-- A profit calculator, checking that the profits are always > 0.
+- A profit calculator, checking that the profits are always > 0 while including the fees.

-Note that these two methods should be only considered as fallbacks for the strategy pool and not used as universal calculators.
+**Note that these two methods should be only considered as fallbacks for the strategy pool.**

 This part actually corresponds to the `main loop` of the bot.